vijaysbhat/dojo/notes.md

   * Node has no children - trivial
   * Node has one child - swap child with node to be deleted
   * Node has two children
-    * Find successor to node in right subtree and replace value in node to be deleted
+    * Find successor to node in right subtree and replace value in node to be deleted.
-    * If replacement node has children, it's only a right child - update replacement node's parent to point to that child node
+    * If replacement node has children, it's only a right child - update replacement node's parent to point to that child node.
-    * Delete replacement node
+    * Delete replacement node.
-  * **NOTE** no tree rotation operation required
+  * **NOTE** no tree rotation operation required.

+### Graph Algorithms

+* Dijkstra's shortest path
+  * Steps
+    * Initialize all nodes as unvisited, create a lookup table of distance to source initialized to infinity / None.
+    * Set source node distance to zero (by definition) and add node to priority queue.
+    * Get the node from the priority queue with the minimum distance value. **<< KEY STEP**
+    * For each unvisited neighbor, update its distance value to the source if the path through the current node is shorter.
+    * Mark the current node as visited and repeat the loop until the target is reached.
+  * Greedy algorithm and can take a very meandering path
+  * Correctness reasoning - when we get the minimum distance valued node from the priority queue, it satisfies the shortest path property to the source.
+Why?
+If there were a shorter path, it would have to traverse from the set of visited nodes to the unvisited nodes, back to the visited nodes and then the currently selected node.
+If that were the case, a node in the previous section of the path in the unvisited nodes should have been selected from the priority queue. **This is why the positive edge weights requirement is crucial.**
+* A* algorithm - directed shortest path
+  * Improves upon Dijkstra by using the currently known *true* distance to the source plus a heuristic distance (known ahead of time, e.g. Euclidian distance) so more promising paths are explored first.
+  * Correctness - if the heuristic distance is guaranteed to be less than or equal to the true distance, we can trivially see that it will give us the correct result.

 ### Streaming algorithms
   * [Reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling)